 Students are expected to take responsibility and officially withdraw from any course which they do not plan to complete.
 Refunds are determined by the length of the course and the date of withdrawal.
 Students should meet with a representative from the Students Accounts office to determine if any refund is available.

 Awarding of Undergraduate Degrees

-Students who believe they are ready to receive their degree from Bridgewater State University are required to complete a formal degree application.
-These applications are available in the Registrar’s Office.
+Students who believe they are ready to receive their degree from Bridgewater State University are required to complete a formal degree application, available in the Registrar’s Office.
 Each student is responsible for meeting all degree requirements and for ensuring that the Registrar’s Office has received all credentials.

-- A MINIMUM of 15 credit hours of the final 30 credit hours of a student’s degree program completed through Bridgewater State University.
+- a minimum of 15 credit hours of the final 30 credit hours of a student’s degree program.

-- A MINIMUM cumulative grade point average (GPA) of 2.0 (or higher if required by the major at Bridgewater State University).
+- a minimum cumulative GPA of 2.0 (or higher if required by the major at Bridgewater State University);

 a.
 The credit earned in an introductory college skills course may not be used to satisfy the Core Curriculum Requirements nor may it be applied toward the minimum number of credits required for graduation in any major.

 b.
 Of the 90 credits that may be accepted in transfer by Bridgewater State University and applied to the baccalaureate degree, only 69 credits will be accepted from two-year institutions.
 Any course taken at another accredited institution after admission to Bridgewater State University must have departmental preapproval.
 A student must complete a Request for the Transfer of Undergraduate Credit Taken After Admission form for each course in advance of enrollment in the course.